AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Linear Model Setup: Utilized sklearn's LinearRegression() to fit a linear model to generated data, comparing the model's predictions against a predefined true regression line.
+- Linear Model Setup: Used sklearn's LinearRegression() to fit a linear model to generated data, comparing the model's predictions against a predefined true regression line.
-- Residual Analysis: Investigated the residuals - the differences between the actual data points and the model's predictions - to assess the independence of errors from the independent variable (x).
+- Residual Analysis: Investigated the residuals, the differences between the actual data points and the model's predictions, to assess the independence of errors from the independent variable (x).

 **Key Findings:**